-- Using knowledge categories in other subjects, e.g. making links between styles and periods and the history micro topics they have experienced. - Providing the children with opportunities to go on art and design based trips in the local area and beyond. - Having artists and artisans in school to share their knowledge, techniques and process in order to inspire and challenge children to create their own artwork. - Being aware of well-known artists and artisans; locally, in Great Britain and world-wide in both the present day and from other key periods in the history of art. - Regular opportunities to explore and experiment with different media during mindfulness sessions in order to enhance well-being. - Whole school project weeks that celebrate the arts. - Regular general knowledge quizzes to provide the children with the opportunity to draw on their long-term memory. - Homework is delivered through our Google Classroom platform and the children are provided with one piece of creative art and design work, at least once a half term, which is linked to one of the micro topics they have studied.
-We use this platform to host regular competitions run for the children and their families to get involved with.
+- Using knowledge categories in other subjects, e.g. making links between styles and periods and the history micro topics they have experienced. - Providing the children with opportunities to go on art and design based trips in the local area and beyond. - Having artists and artisans in school to share their knowledge, techniques and process in order to inspire and challenge children to create their own artwork.

-- Families are signposted to events in the community which they can get involved in. - Cultural capital assemblies take place which include art and design themes.
+- Being aware of well-known artists and artisans; locally, in Great Britain and world-wide in both the present day and from other key periods in the history of art. - Regular opportunities to explore and experiment with different media during mindfulness sessions in order to enhance well-being. - Whole school project weeks that celebrate the arts. - Regular general knowledge quizzes to provide the children with the opportunity to draw on their long-term memory. - Families are signposted to events in the community which they can get involved in. - Cultural capital assemblies take place which include art and design themes.